qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

 ..........

 ``Source points layer`` [vector: any]
-  Input vector layer
+  Input vector layer.

 ``Destination hubs layer`` [vector: any]
-  Destination layer to calculate the nearest point
+  Destination layer to calculate the nearest point.

-``Hub layer name attribute`` [tablefield: any] Attribute of the destination layer that will be copied into the output
+``Hub layer name attribute`` [tablefield: any] Attribute of the destination layer that will be copied into the output.

 ``Measurement unit`` [enumeration]
   The distance field in the output attribute table will be calculated according